influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ```

 #### Field key variable use cases
----
+Field key template variables are great if you want to quickly switch between field key visualizations in a given measurement.

 ### Tag Keys
 Vary the target [tag key](/influxdb/latest/concepts/glossary/#tag-key).

 _**Tag key meta query**_
-Tag key template variable use the following meta query to return an array of all the tag keys in a given measurement from a given database.
+Tag key template variables use the following meta query to return an array of all tag keys in a given measurement from a given database.

 ```sql
 SHOW TAG KEYS ON database_name FROM measurement_name